 This article was published on 23 April 2017

-We’ve been visiting the world’s largest industrial technology show with some of New Zealand’s future-focussed manufacturers.
+In 2017 we visited the world’s largest industrial technology show with some of New Zealand’s future-focussed manufacturers.

 From 24 to 28 April, we were at Hannover Messe with the New Zealand Manufacturers and Exporters Association (NZMEA) and 12 very different, innovative New Zealand companies.

 Hannover Messe is the world’s largest industrial technology show.
 Held annually in Hannover, Germany, the show this year will feature products from 6500 international companies.
 The theme for Hannover Messe 2017 is ‘Industry 4.0’ – networked or digitilised manufacturing.
 Find out more at http://www.hannovermesse.de/home

 We’ll be updating this page daily – so keep checking in for news and posts.